pfernancanete/Shark-study/README.md

 # Purpose:

-The purpose of this analysis is to find out whether if Florida, US, is the place where there are more shark attacks and whether if surfing is the most dangerous activity.
+This is the first project I do at Ironhack and the purpose of this analysis is to find out whether if Florida, US, is the place where there are more shark attacks and whether if surfing is the most dangerous activity.

 We have conducted the research out of a dataset we've downloaded from Kaggle named 'attacks.csv'.